SimonJacobssonJS/Swing-Notes-API/README.md

 - **User authentication** (sign-up, log-in with JWT)
 - **Notes management with CRUD** (create/read/update/delete your notes)
+- **Search function** Easily search for the title of your created notes
 - **Backend API** with Express, PostgreSQL, Sequelize
 - **Deployed** on Render (backend + frontend)
 - **Frontend app** with React, React Router, Tailwind CSS